Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

 As mentioned above, the larger the number, the smaller the particles, and thus the opacity also differs.
 For example, No. 6 reflects light like sparkling sand, while No. 13 has a relatively matte texture like powder.

-These are when mixed with gum arabic which is the medium used to make transparent watercolors.
+These are when the pigments are mixed with gum arabic which is the binder used to make transparent watercolors.
 No.13 has enough opacity to cover the paper palette underneath, while No.6 seems silky and translucent.

-Let's try these mineral pigments mixed with the watercolor medium on paper.
-They are different when painted next to each other: No. 6 is applied on the top, and No. 13 is on the bottom.
+Let's try these mineral pigments mixed with the watercolor binder but on paper.
+They are different when painted next to each other: No. 6 is applied on the top while No. 13 is on the bottom.

 【Art Materials Used】

-Color Material: Nakagawa Gofun, Shin-iwaenogu (artificial mineral pigment) Gunjo No. 6, No. 13
+Color Material: NAKAGAWA GOFUN ENOGU Shin-iwaenogu (artificial mineral pigment) Gunjo No. 6 & No. 13

 Substrate: Bamboo Washi paper for watercolor

-Mineral pigments are color materials whose particle size is controlled for Japanese-style paintings, and so on.
-Therefore, these are mixed with animal glue to make paints, which are suitable for substrates such as paper and silk.
-Since glue has moderate water resistance, it dries with slight bleeding when applied in layers.
+Mineral pigments are color materials of which particle size is manufactured for Nihonga (Japanese painting).
+Therefore, these pigments are usually mixed with animal glue and work best with substrates such as paper and silk.
+Since the glue has moderate water resistance, you can still dry it evenly after applying a few layers of paint.

-If you would like to use a medium other than animal glue for larger numbered mineral pigments, acrylic emulsion is the way to go.
+If you're looking to experiment with a different binder other than animal glue for coarser mineral pigments, acrylic emulsion is a highly recommended option.

-Because it becomes water-resistant when it dries, colors can be applied in more layers than when animal glue is used for the medium.
+Because it becomes water-resistant when it dries, colors can be applied in more layers compared to using animal glue as the medium.

 Another characteristic of acrylic emulsion is its strong adhesiveness.

-Let's see the difference between No.6 and No.13.
-Above is how it looks after about 3 coats of paint are applied.
-The same as using gum arabic, one coat does not produce a good color.
-By applying three coats by drying each coat completely, the rough texture of solid blue appeared.
+Let's take a look at the difference between No.6 and No.13.
+The above row shows the result after approximately three coats of paint have been applied.
+Similar to using gum arabic, a single coat does not produce a vibrant color.
+By applying three coats while allowing each coat to dry completely, this creates a rough textured vivid blue.

 【Art Materials Used】

-Color Material: Nakagawa Gofun, Shin-iwaenogu (artificial mineral pgiment) Gunjp No. 6
+Color Material: NAKAGAWA GOFUN ENOGU Shin-iwaenogu (artificial mineral pigment) Gunjo No. 6

 Substrate: Bamboo Washi paper for watercolor

-However, if you want to create a subtle bleeding effect by applying multiple coats, using animal glue instead of water-resistant acrylic emulsion allows you to achieve the color bleeding, paint puddles, and movement unique to the semi-water-resistant paints.
+Of course, applying three or more coats can help achieve a more matte finish.
+However, if you want to create a subtle bleeding effect by layering multiple coats, using animal glue instead of water-resistant acrylic emulsion will allow you to achieve the color bleeding, paint puddles and fluid movement unique to the semi-water-resistant paints.

-Furthermore, acrylic emulsions can be combined with a thickener to adjust viscosity, making it possible to obtain the desired hardness of the paints.
-However, the thickener alone has no adhesive strength and can slow the drying speed, so please adjust the viscosity by adding it in small amounts.
+Furthermore, acrylic emulsions can be combined with a thickener to adjust viscosity, making it possible to obtain the preferred hardness of the paints.
+However, it's important to note that thickeners do not provide any adhesive strength and can slow down the drying speed.
+Therefore, it is best to add thickeners in small amounts to control viscosity effectively.

-Another medium that dries water-resistant is oil mediums for oil paints, but as mentioned above, it requires multiple coats if the pigment is too coarse.
+Another medium that creates a water-resistant finish is oil mediums for oil paints, but as mentioned above, they require multiple coats if the pigment is too coarse.

-Since oil-based mediums take a long time to dry, they are unsuitable for layering mineral pigments and are not recommended unless you have a specific expression with a concept.
+Since oil-based mediums take a long time to dry, they are unsuitable for layering mineral pigments.
+They are not recommended unless you are aiming for a specific artistic effect.

-In light of the above, understanding the relationship between particle size, pigment color, and medium properties will open the possibility of your expression using mineral pigments.
+By understanding the relationship between particle size, pigment color and the properties of different mediums, you can expand your expressive possibilities when working with mineral pigments.